renan991995/MARS-PLUS/README.md

-## What's new in MARS+?
+## MARS+: What is new in it?

-MARS+ is based on the prototype of MARS [3], with various improvements:
+MARS+ is based on MARS [3], with various improvements:

 1. **The expansion of base element library**

         1-1.
 Group-like elements are allowed.
         1-2.
-Common neutral atoms, ionic cores, and anionic cores are included.
+Cationic cores and anionic cores are included.
+		1-3.
+The library is not hard-coded.
+		     It can be appended easily.
+(See the instructions in `./INPUTS/ELEMENT_LISTS/element_list.txt`)